robatwilliams/openai-excel-functions/README.md

 2. Follow these instructions to [generate an cert-key pair](https://github.com/http-party/http-server#tlsssl).
 3. Run the local server (`npm start`).
 4. Navigate to the [root](https://localhost:3000/) in your browser and temporarily trust the newly created cert-key pair.
-4. Open a spreadsheet in Excel on the web and append the following query string parameters
+5. Open a spreadsheet in Excel on the web and append the following query string parameters

 ```
 wdaddindevserverport=3000&wdaddinmanifestfile=manifest-localhost.xml&wdaddinmanifestguid=00aeeb98-f4d9-4db0-a1e6-cdc652c08e34
 ```

 5. If you are prompted to enable Excel developer mode, do so.

 You should now be able to use the formulas as normal.
 If you make a change to `index.html` or `src/*`, you will need to reload the browser window.

+Configure your IDE to adhere to the project code formatting.
+For VSCode, these will be loaded from the workspace settings in `.vscode/`; for other editors/IDEs you'll need to configure equivalently.
+You may need to unset/disable any personal settings or extensions that interfere.